k0kk0k/ava-bundle/README.md

-# Fast ava node exploding
+# Fast AVA local node deploying

 Tested on Ubuntu 18.04 but other linux distros should be OK also.